HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/reactjs.md

 2. Reconfigure React to use [HashRouter](https://reactrouter.com/en/main/router-components/hash-router) instead of [BrowserRouter](https://reactrouter.com/en/main/router-components/browser-router).

-3. Make sure that all links have %PUBLIC_URL% prefix (e.g. for favicon.ico it's <link rel="shortcut icon" href="%PUBLIC_URL%/favicon.ico">).
+3. Make sure that all links have `%PUBLIC_URL%` prefix.
+For example, for favicon.ico, it's `<link rel="shortcut icon" href="%PUBLIC_URL%/favicon.ico">`.
-4. Execute `npm run build` (or whatever build process you use).
+4. Execute `npm run build`, or whatever build process you use.
 5. Rename `build` folder to `mydominoreact` and copy to the `keepweb.d` folder on your Domino server.
 To avoid the rename step, you can alter your build script to directly build into `mydominoreact` by adding to the `.env` file the entry `BUILD_PATH='./mydominoreact'`.

 ## Let's connect